The other day I got an email from Meg, a reader of MoneyPantry, wanting to know how she could start a free blog to make money with.

 3. CPA Offers

 In a way, CPA (or Cost per Action) is similar to affiliate marketing programs.
-However, your payment comes in lieu of completion of certain tasks.
+However, your payment comes in lieu of the completion of certain tasks.

-Examples include asking users to provide their contact information for future offers, and getting users to download a program to their computer.
+Examples include asking users to provide their contact information for future offers and getting users to download a program to their computer.

 Consistent with the above affiliate marketing, pick the offer that suits you through hyperlinks or through banner ads as provided by the advertiser.